ProvableHQ/welcome/documentation/testnet/getting_started/04_transfer_credits.md

 ### `transfer_private_to_public`

-The `transfer_private_to_public` function is used to convert a private credit into a public credit.
+The `transfer_private_to_public` function is used to convert private credits into a public credits.
 ### `transfer_public_to_private`

 The `transfer_public_to_private` function is used to convert a public credit into a private credit.